-Merkel Cell Carcinoma: A Different Type of Skin Cancer
+Merkel Cell Carcinoma: A Rare, Aggressive Type of Skin Cancer

-About 1,500 cases of MCC are diagnosed each year in the U.S., and about 70 percent of people diagnosed are older than 70, says the American Cancer Society (ACS).
-It credits better diagnostic tests, people living longer and being exposed to more sun and more people living with weakened immune systems as the most likely reasons for the increase.
+About 70 percent of people diagnosed with Merkel cell carcinoma are older than 70, says the American Cancer Society (ACS).
+A growing "aging population is driving brisk increases in the number of new MCC cases in the United States," according to research published in Journal of the American Academy of Dermatology.
+The ACS credits better diagnostic tests, people living longer and being exposed to more sun, and more people living with weakened immune systems as the most likely reasons for the increase in cases.

 “While MCC can develop anywhere, the most common area by far, and where about half of the cases appear, is the head and neck area,” Dr. Jimenez said.
 “The sun exposed areas of the face, ears, neck and upper extremities are most prone, as well as the scalp in bald men.”

 MCC appears as a solid, round nodule under the skin.
 These nodules do not cause pain but are noticeable and distinct from the skin surrounding them.
 They are usually fleshy and well circumscribed and can have coloration, looking red or purple, according to Dr. Jimenez.